jonnysfarmer/project-1/README.md

 ![Game-play](Images/Screenshot-gameplay.png)

 ## Wins & Blockers
 Overall I really enjoyed this project.
 It was a steep learning curve going from learning individual functions to a project like this.
-I now fully apprecaite the use of Psydoscde but found it interesting.
+I now fully apprecaite the use of Pseudocode but found it interesting.
 I rewrote my ghost movement logic 4 times to improve my Ghost movements and know in hindsight I could of done this in a lot more efficient code (and still intend to go back and refractor at some point).
 I had to rewrite my ghost - ghost interaction a few times, as it sometimes went through walls (which is now fixed).

 ## Future Features
-* Have a permenant saved scoreboard using local storage
+* Have a saved scoreboard using local storage.
+I have written a function for this, just need to implement it.
-* Multiple maps / grid layouts
+* Multiple maps / grid layouts.
+I was thinking to create a gallary in a banner were you can scroll to different pictures and play a PAC-MAAN inspired game based on that image.
 * easy / medium / hard mode with different numbers of ghosts and/or speeds